urbanclap-engg/marc/docs/pages/usage.md

-Your Microservice application requires certain standard config files that openapi-rpc reads for fucntionalities like - service and database dependency, enabling vault or credentials.json file as a secret store.
+Your Microservice application requires certain standard config files that marc reads for fucntionalities like - service and database dependency, enabling vault or credentials.json file as a secret store.
 Let's go over these config files in detail.
 Microservices created via Marc are node 14 compatible.

 ## Create apis in your service
 Creating business logic in a new microservice is pretty easy with Marc.
 Need a few configurations and you are ready to run your service on your machine!